baggariSiva/svelte/README.md

 # Svelte on Elestio

-This is a minimal example of a Svelte site created using degit sveltejs/template
+This is a minimal example of a Svelte starter kit created using degit sveltejs/template

 Click on the button below to deploy this repository with CI/CD on Elestio: